TerraScale/PolarSharp/README.md

 ## Authentication

-Polar.NET uses Bearer token authentication.
+PolarSharp uses Bearer token authentication.
 You can create access tokens in your Polar dashboard:

 1. Go to [Polar.sh](https://polar.sh)
 2. Navigate to Settings → API Keys